WalckR/EcoInf2025/README.md

 Drone images are made availlable on OpenAerialMap (https://map.openaerialmap.org), a set of tools for searching, sharing, and using openly licensed satellite and UAV imagery.

 !!
 Please note: following OpenAerialMap requirements, image formats have been changed from 64-bit float to 8-bit unsigned integer.
 RGB bands are provided as true-color composite and RE and NIR bands as single bands.
-Calculations based on these reformatted images may not correspond to those presented in the article.
+Calculations based on these reformatted images may not exactly correspond to those presented in the article.
 Contact the corresponding author if necessary.

 1- Images acquired on May the 17th: